Krzysztof Stanowski (journalist): Career

-Kanał Sportowy and departure

 In March 2020, together with Michał Pol, Tomasz Smokowski and Mateusz Borek, he officially launched Kanał Sportowy on YouTube.
-While working on Kanał Sportowy, in 2021, he co-authored a book of poems titled Kmioty Polskie with Robert Mazurek.
-The income from the book was donated to charity.
-In November 2023, he left the channel and sold his stock in Kanał Sportowy.
+In November 2023, he left the channel and sold his stock in Kanał Sportowy Sp.z.o.o.

-Kanał Zero and 2025 presidential candidacy
+In 2021, as part of a happening, together with Robert Mazurek, he published a book of poems entitled "Kmioty Polskie", the income from which was donated to charity.

 In February 2024, he started Kanał Zero, his first independent project since Kanał Sportowy.
-One of the first videos on the channel was an interview with the President of Poland Andrzej Duda.
+One of the first videos on the channel was an interview with the President of Poland - Andrzej Duda.
 The interviewers were Stanowski himself and a Polish journalist Robert Mazurek.
 In the video he announced his plans to candidate for president in the 2025 Polish presidential election.
 He stated that he did not want to win, but rather see how the presidential campaign's organization works.
-On 21 January 2025, he officially announced his candidacy in the elections and began collecting supporting signatures to reach the required 100,000.

-On April 11, 2025, Stanowski took part in the presidential debate alongside the other candidates.
-When asked: "Where would you go on your first official visit?" he responded, "Malé, Maldives", with his reason being "Because you have to hurry to visit those countries that may disappear from the world map so Malé will be absolutely first."

-On April 30, 2025, Krzysztof Stanowski conducted a brief interview with presidential candidate Maciej Maciak on his YouTube channel, Kanał Zero.
-The interview lasted approximately one minute, ending abruptly after Maciak reiterated his admiration for Russian President Vladimir Putin, citing his resilience against criticism.
-Stanowski immediately terminated the interview, stating he did not wish to provide a platform for such views, and exited the studio.
-Maciak remained briefly, attempting to address the audience, but his microphone was turned off shortly thereafter.
-The incident garnered significant media attention and sparked discussions regarding the boundaries of acceptable discourse in political interviews.

 Personal life

-Son of Urszula Stanowska, his father died in 1996.
-He is married to Marta, and together they have two sons, Leon and Aleksander.
-Stanowski is a passionate football enthusiast and a devoted supporter of FC Barcelona.
+Ursula's son.
+His father died in 1997.
+Married to Marta, they have sons Leon and Aleksander.
+Stanowski is a football enthusiast and FC Barcelona fan.